 Meeting Evolving Client Demands with Sustainability at the Forefront

-In 2025, when it comes to Building Surveying, we expect to see a focus on core disciplines with Sustainability and ESG playing a pivotal role in shaping clients’ requirements.
+For Building Surveying, in 2025 we expect to see a focus on core disciplines with Sustainability and ESG playing a pivotal role in shaping clients’ requirements.
 Key service areas likely to see strong demand include:

-- Acquisition surveys: Comprehensive evaluations of commercial properties, with particular attention to EPC ratings and energy efficiency becoming increasingly critical for investors and occupiers.
+- Acquisition surveys: Comprehensive evaluations of commercial properties, focusing on EPC ratings and energy efficiency, which are increasingly crucial for investors and occupiers.

-- Design and project management: The healthcare sector, particularly primary health, and medical centers, is set to remain a significant area of growth, driven by ongoing demand for modern, efficient facilities.
+- Design and project management: The healthcare sector, particularly primary health and medical centers, is set to remain a significant area of growth.
+This being driven by ongoing demand for modern, efficient facilities.

 - Residential valuations: Services related to court proceedings, inheritance tax, capital gains tax, probate, and Help to Buy schemes are expected to continue attracting interest, reflecting common search trends and client needs.